Advertiser's Disclosure

 Debt Management

-Debt Management is where a company would negotiate a lower interest rate with your creditors because of financial hardship.
+Debt Management is where a company negotiates a lower interest rate with its creditors because of financial hardship.
 For example, a debt management company would try to negotiate a credit card’s interest rate from 22% to 8%.
 This option is often the most expensive of the debt relief options and can work best for credit cards, but debt management is a valid option for many folks.

 Conclusion: